 - DEIS Public Transcripts and Presentation

-- Reopening of Comment Period for Environmental Impact Statement (421.4KB) and Press Release
+- Reopening of Comment Period for Environmental Impact Statement (421.4KB)

 - Light Geese – The final environmental impact statement for Light Goose Management, Notice of Availability Federal Register document, and a summary of questions and answers related to the environmental impact statement.

 - Issuance of Annual Regulations Permitting the Hunting of Migratory Birds (15.6MB) – The final Supplemental Environmental Impact Statement that was published in 2013.